mlcommons/inference/edge/object_classification/shufflenet/caffe2/README.md

   * Download the imagenet validation dataset from [the official imagenet competition website](http://www.image-net.org/challenges/LSVRC/2012/nnoupb/ILSVRC2012_img_val.tar).
 Untar the file.
     * The download is too long so it is a separate step.
   * type: `run.sh <imagenet dir> [group1|group2|group3|group4|group8]`
+    * Tested on a cleanly installed ubuntu 16.04 system.

 ## Model content
 Five shufflenet v1 models are provided.
 They are different in the number of groups: one, two, three, four, or eight.